xtianbong/mben6270/README.md

 The first time you run the site locally, you will get instructions to submit validation that it is running in your machine.

-Please email me if you can't set it up locally.

 ## Step 1

 You need to clone the repository using git.
 You may already have git installed.
 To verify you have it installed, run the following command: